arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 #### Step B - Peer Processes Update and Response (Ack)

-After receiving a sync message, the peer node processes the updates by merging its own state based on the version of each message.
+After receiving a sync message, the peer node [merges](#merging-updates) the updates into its own state.
 The node also persists the updates to state.
 The peer node then sends the following ack message back to the initiator:

 ```go